MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/model_training.rst

     bin/train_g2p --path_to_dict=<LOCATION_OF_DICT> --path=<DESTINATION_OF_MODEL>

-One optional argument, ```--KO``` is also available.
+An optional argument, ```--KO``` is also available.
 This should be used if working with a Hangul dictionary, as it decomposes the dictionary and increases the accuracy greatly.
+Another optional argument, ```CH_chars```, should be set to true if using a dictionary with Hanzi characters.
 All options can be viewed by inputting ```bin/train_g2p --help```.

 Example
 =============

-In ```Montreal-Forced-Aligner/examples/``` you will find a small Chinese dictionary.
-It is too small to generate a usable model, but can provide a helpful example.
-Inputting
+In ```Montreal-Forced-Aligner/examples/``` you will find two small Chinese dictionaries -- one in Pinyin (called ```chinese_dict.txt```), the other in Hanzi (called ```chinese_dict_char.txt```).
+Both are too small to generate a usable model, but can provide a helpful example.
+The following assumes you are in the MFA home directory.
+We can generate an example G2P model from the Hanzi dictionary by inputting:

 .. code-block:: bash

-    bin/train_g2p --path_to_dict=Montreal-Forced-Aligner/examples/chinese_dict.txt --path=Montreal-Forced-Aligner/examples/CH_test_model
+    bin/train_g2p --path_to_dict=examples/chinese_dict_char.txt --path=examples/CH_test_model --CH_chars=True

 This should take no more than a few seconds, and should produce a model which could be used for :doc:`generating dictionaries <dictionary_generating>`

-**NB** because there is so little data in chinese_dict.txt, the model produced will not be very accurate.
+**NB** because there is so little data in both dictionaries, the model produced will not be very accurate.
 Thus any dictionary generated from it will also be inaccurate.